MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-cancel.md

 ## <a name="resetting-your-included365finincludesd365finmdmd-experience"></a>Resetting your [!INCLUDE[d365fin](includes/d365fin_md.md)] experience
 If you have added data to your [!INCLUDE[d365fin](includes/d365fin_md.md)] preview and you want to start over with a fresh experience, you can create a new company and then reset the first company.
 If you open the **Companies** page, you can create a copy of your current company, sign out and then sign into your new company, and then reset the original company.
+> [!NOTE]
-**Note**: When you reset a company that you are sharing with other people from your organisation, you must make sure other people are not logged in when you reset the company.
+>   When you reset a company that you are sharing with other people from your organisation, you must make sure other people are not logged in when you reset the company.

 ## <a name="removing-included365finincludesd365finmdmd-from-your-app-launcher"></a>Removing [!INCLUDE[d365fin](includes/d365fin_md.md)] from your app launcher
 If you want to hide [!INCLUDE[d365fin](includes/d365fin_md.md)] from your app launcher, you can quite simply unpin it.
 This does not remove any data, and it does not cancel your subscription.